 This is different to adaptive/therapeutic riding, where the aim is for the rider to learn riding skills with the use of adaptive aids or lesson plans.
 It is run by a qualified instructor and is often in a group setting.

 Hippotherapy is conducted in Australia by a hippotherapy-qualified physiotherapist, occupational therapist or speech pathologist with a hippotherapy screened and trained horse or pony.
 It is a one-on-one session involving a horse handler, two side walkers and the therapist who is engaged and constantly assessing and reassessing throughout the whole therapy session.
 It is essential to the therapy outcome that the appropriate horse or pony is teamed with the rider’s needs.
-At Embrace Therapy, the sessions are run by a level 2 hippotherapy accredited physiotherapist and collaborates closely with Eq Cetera Inc as well as Riding for Disabled Western Australia.
+At Embrace Therapy, the sessions are run by a level 2 hippotherapy accredited physiotherapist and collaborates closely with Eq Cetera Inc, American Hippotherapy Association as well as Riding for Disabled Western Australia and Horsepower Western Australian.

 Hippotherapy can benefit a wide range of clients with diagnoses such as: